 Who are BARCC case managers?

-BARCC’s case managers are trained rape crisis counselors and have specialized case management training.
+BARCC’s case managers are trained rape crisis counselors and have specialized training in public benefits, afforable housing, health insurance, and more.
 They work with hundreds of clients in more than 1,000 sessions each year.
 Case managers maintain relationships with governmental and community resources that can help survivors with their unique needs.